HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 ==supplant== (v): to take the place of and serve as a substitute for especially by reason of superior excellence or power

-auxiliary (adj-n): supplementary, functioning in a subsidiary capacity
+auxiliary (adj-n): supplementary, ancillary, functioning in a subsidiary capacity

 vicarious (adj): substitutionary